In This Article

 If you’re looking to have a tattoo removed, there’s a bit of prep work that goes into the procedure.
 The first step is to find an experienced professional to take on the task of removing your tattoo.
-CEO of GO!
-Tattoo Removal Mike Panic urges you to have a dermatologists to perform this task.
+Studio Manager of Removery Tattoo Removal Mike Panic urges you to have a dermatologist perform this task.
 However, make sure you find someone with a high level of expertise with lasers specifically—not just dermatology in general.

 Once you’ve found a professional, you have to examine the tattoo you want lasered.
 Do you want it fully removed or just faded?
 Is it small or large?
 Is it just black ink or are there multiple colors?
 Because each tattoo is different, every individual piece of ink presents its own challenges.